Th3HoopMan/small-magic-box/src/pages/reviews/cult-of-the-lamb.md

 ---
 templateKey: review-page
-title: "Cult of the Lamb Review: Indoctrinating Never Felt So Good"
+title: Cult of the Lamb Review
-tagline: Cult of the Lamb poises itself as the indie game of the year.
+tagline: Indoctrinating Never Felt So Good.
+Cult of the Lamb poises itself as the indie game of the year.
 date: 2022-08-19T02:43:21.015Z
 gametitle: Cult of the Lamb
 grade: "8"